CPUC Investigations into San Bruno Explosion and

 - Pipeline Safety in High Density Areas: In November 2011, the CPUC opened an Investigation to determine whether PG&E violated state and federal regulations by failing to survey population changes in its service territory and to meet safety requirements applicable to high density areas.
 More stringent safety requirements apply to densely populated areas.
 Federal and state laws require gas utilities to monitor changes in population density in their service territories and to reduce gas pressure or strengthen pipe to mitigate potential dangers in highly populated areas.

-In May 2013, the CPUC’s Safety and Enforcement Division (SED), formerly the Consumer Protection and Safety Division (CPSD), filed its Opening Brief.
-On July 16, 2013, SED filed an Amendment to its Reply Brief.
-The Amendment recommends the CPUC impose a $2.25 billion “penalty” on PG&E for hundreds of safety violations shown in the CPUC’s three Investigations, broken down as follows:
+In May 2013, the CPUC’s Safety and Enforcement Division (SED), formerly the Consumer Protection and Safety Division (CPSD), filed its Opening Brief recommending the fines and other remedies that should be imposed on PG&E for its violations of state and federal law and regulations, and industry standards.
+On July 16, 2013, SED filed an Amendment to its Reply Brief, recommending the CPUC impose a $2.25 billion “penalty” on PG&E for thousands of safety violations revealed in the CPUC’s three Investigations, broken down as follows:

 - $300 million minimum fine, to be paid immediately to the California state general fund.

 - $1.95 billion to pay costs that would otherwise be paid by ratepayers for PG&E’s first phase of pipeline safety upgrades.

 - Any remaining money from the penalty, after paying for the first phase of the PSEP, would be used to relieve ratepayers from future costs of pipeline safety upgrades after the first phase of replacements and repairs are completed.